KnowPulse-KnowledgeBase/Get-a-list-of-SNPs-variants-between-2-varieties-within-a-region-of-interest./index.md

 root: .
 # Overall title for the Lesson.
 # This should be in the form of a question if possible.
-title: "How to get a list of SNPs/variants between 2+ varieties within a region of interest"
+title: "How to get a list of SNPs/variants between 2 or more varieties within a region of interest"

 # Single Sentence purpose for this lesson.
-short-purpose: "This tutorial is aiming to guide our pulse crop researchers through the procedure of getting a list of SNPs/varieties between 2+ varieties within a region of interest.
+short-purpose: "This tutorial is aiming to guide our pulse crop researchers through the procedure of getting a list of SNPs/varieties between 2 or more varieties within a region of interest.
 In this lesson, you will learn how to search for your interested genotypic data and how to look up the genotype matrix in your selected region."

 # Single-Sentence describing the researchers
 # who will be helped by this tutorial.